 - Poor communication and aggressive body language

-- An unwillingness to pause and listen to the other side
+- An unwillingness to pause and foster mindful listening to the other side

 - Suppressed emotions that add up over time

 How to Stay Calm in Conflict?

 So, how to stay calm in a fight?
 We've all heard the standard advice for de-escalating your emotions during an argument.

 Take deep breaths, get some space, visualize a happy place, etc.

 While this isn't bad advice, these tips won't keep you from getting into an argument in the first place.